 Marlie Hall is an award-winning Broadcast Journalist.
-She is currently a Freelance Correspondent for CBS Newspath – CBS News' satellite news gathering service.
+She is currently a Correspondent for CBS Newspath – CBS News' satellite news gathering service.
 Before joining CBS Newspath in December of 2012, Marlie was the original Host of "Eye Opener" - a morning news program on PHL 17 in Philadelphia.
-Marlie is also a Correspondent and Host for One Caribbean Television - an international network broadcasting to more than 30 countries in the Caribbean and Latin America as well as five major U.S. cities on RCN Cable.
+Marlie also served as Correspondent and Host for One Caribbean Television - an international network broadcasting to more than 30 countries in the Caribbean and Latin America as well as five major U.S. cities on RCN Cable.

 In 2010, Marlie was a Freelance Digital Journalist with NBC Universal’s theGrio.com and Co-Host of “Profiles” - the award-winning celebrity interview show on NYC-TV.
 From 2004 to 2009, she served as Anchor and Correspondent for Cablevision’s HDNews - the nation’s first 24-hour High Definition News Network.
 In addition to anchoring the network’s nightly newscast, Marlie reported major news events from the field.
 She covered the historic 2008 Obama Presidential Election from states all over the country.
 She also travelled internationally to Haiti to report on the healthcare crisis there.
 It was this international reporting that earned her a Bronze Telly Award in 2009.
 She went to Haiti again in 2010 to report on the Haitian Earthquake for NBC Universal.

 Before Joining HDNews, Marlie hosted her own show on the Food Network called “Recipe for Success” in addition to several network specials.
 It was this stint in the world of non-fiction programming that lead to Hosting jobs on NYC-TV, WEBMD-TV and CHIC.TV.